Paspalum notatum

 Check for caterpillars hiding at the soil surface in chewed areas.
 Spot-treat quickly because they move across a yard in days, especially in irrigated lawns.

-In cool-edge Zone 3-6 where Bahia is only used in the warmest microclimates, expect it to green late and brown early.
+Seasonal care for Bahia grass is mostly about accepting late green-up and managing seedheads.
 It behaves more like a pasture cover than a manicured lawn that competes with bluegrass-style yards.

-In all zones, Bahia benefits from light feeding rather than heavy nitrogen.
-One to two feedings per year in late spring and midsummer are plenty if you want a serviceable, low-input yard instead of a deep green show lawn.
+Feed lightly.
+One to two feedings per year in late spring and midsummer are enough if you want a serviceable, low-input yard instead of a deep green show lawn.

 In sandy and erodible soils, Bahia plays a big ecological role.
 Its deep root system holds soil in place better than shallower cool-season lawns, which is helpful along driveways, ditches, and sloping areas.

-In warm coastal climates, Bahia is sometimes viewed as weedy when it escapes past fences.
-Mowing field edges and avoiding unnecessary seedheads near natural areas helps keep it where you want it.
+In warm coastal climates, Bahia grass can look weedy when it escapes past fences.
+Mow field edges before seedheads mature and avoid pushing clippings toward natural areas.

 Most safety issues around Bahia lawns come from herbicides and insecticides, not the grass itself.
 Always follow label directions and keep kids and pets off treated areas until products are fully dry or as directed.